 When saving for travel, your money can make you money.
 Do some research and check all your savings options to find the one that will give you the best interest.
 Often banks will give a great deal for the first year if you open a new savings account.
 You will need to move your money every financial year to ensure you get the best deal.

-There are lots of easy ways to make a bit of cash on the side and really the is the easiest way to save money (as long as all your earnings go straight into your savings account).
-Being an interpreter, private tutor, housesitting, child minding, dog walker or proofreader are all great little earners.
+There are lots of easy ways to make a bit of cash on the side and really this is the easiest way to save money (as long as all your earnings go straight into your savings account).
+Being an interpreter, private tutor, housesitting, childminding, dog walker or proofreader are all great little earners.

 Have a sort through your items and sell all the items you don’t want. eBay is a great place to make some extra cash.
 Put every penny you earn straight into your savings account.

-If you are saving for travel or adventure, good luck.
-The biggest motivation is knowing all the good things that will come out of your hard work now.
+If you are saving for travel or adventure….good luck!
+The biggest motivation is knowing all the great things that will come out of your hard work now.
+Got a question?
+Ask in the comments box below.